 In addition, you must also meet the following qualitative admission requirements:

-- From 2020 - 2021: A good academic record as an indicator of academic excellence, demonstrated by an average grade of at least 7.0 (Dutch grading system), in the Bachelor programme, and
+- A good academic record as an indicator of academic excellence, demonstrated by an average grade of at least 7.0 (Dutch grading system), in the Bachelor programme, and

 - Demonstrable motivation to study and familiarity with the MA programme and the specific specialisation(s).

 The qualitative admission requirements will be implemented as follows:

 If you hold a bachelor’s degree in a relevant field, as indicated above, but are unable to demonstrate via your academic record that you meet the specific requirements set, you are required to submit a 1,250 word essay as part of the admission process:

 - In this essay you must demonstrate a clear affinity with and specific knowledge of International Relations in general and specifically in the field of the specialisation for which you apply.

 - Specifically, the essay must clearly answer an original research question, provide a reasonable and reasonably well organised argument that demonstrates a satisfactory understanding of the essay topic, demonstrate a knowledge and understanding of historical and/or social science methods, critically engage with the additional reading specified on the Required documents page and contain no fundamental errors.

 A good academic record must be shown by a transcript of records/grade list (including the grade of the Bachelor’s thesis and/or average grade).

 The other indicators of suitability for the programme, such as extracurricular activities and professional/practical experience, should be demonstrated by the required CV , and/or certificates of extracurricular activities relevant to the MA programme.
 Your CV should include two referees (at least one from an academic staff member).
 The Board of Admissions may contact them to verify that you meet the requirements.